 Disable the SuperFetch Service

-SuperFetch service is used to monitor the system performance.
-But at times, it may degrade the overall performance while monitoring other tasks.
-Disk usage is one such task, that might degrade the performance.
+SuperFetch service is used to monitor the system’s performance.
+But sometimes, it may degrade the overall performance while monitoring other tasks.
+Disk usage is one such task that might impair performance.
 So, to enhance your overall system performance, disable the SuperFetch Service.

 - Windows Logo key + R to open run.